Sorting Stuff

 3) cherry

-# -f1 skips first field
+# -f1 skips the first field

 # -s2 then skips two characters (including the blank character)